-After 220 km, next to the Chapada dos Veadeiros National Park, we realize that the last forest fire in the region was the worst one we have already seen.
+After 220 km, next to the Chapada dos Veadeiros National Park, we realized that the last forest fire in the region was the worst one we had ever seen.
 The scene along 80 km along the road was morbid.
 Hundreds of square kilometers of burned forest and pastures and a single reason: human stupidity.

-The entire region is included in the “Cerrado” biome that covers a region of 2 million kilometers in Brazil, but in the area of the coordinate, we observe only 2 phytophysiognomies called “Cerrado Rupestre” and “Mata Seca”.
+The entire region is included in the “Cerrado” biome that covers a region of 2 million kilometers in Brazil, but in the area of the coordinates, we observed only 2 phytophysiognomies called “Cerrado Rupestre” and “Mata Seca”.

 Cerrado Rupestre is a subtype of arboreal-shrub vegetation that occurs in rocky or lit rock environments (areas of rock outcropping).
 It has a variable tree cover of 5% to 20%, average height of 2 to 4 meters, with a shrub-herbaceous stratum also evident.

-Talking about the fauna, we observed macaws and toucans throughout the trip but not in the area near the coordinate.
+Talking about the fauna, we observed macaws and toucans throughout the trip but not in the area near the coordinates.
 In addition we observed small lizards of the genus Tropidurus.